 Benefit Consultation: Respond to inquiries from injured workers, insurers, employers, medical providers, and attorneys in an effort to resolve misunderstandings and differences which might otherwise result in sanctions or litigation.

-for the program's benefits.
-The injured worker's medical and claim
+and employers for the program's benefits.
+The injured worker's

-specialists review and approve wage subsidy contracts; tool, equipment
+review and approve wage subsidy contracts; tool, equipment,

-and other purchases for the Preferred Worker.
-The specialists
+costs, and other purchases for the Preferred worker.
+The

-provide phone consultations for all parties regarding the above
+and provide phone consultations for all parties regarding

-benefits.
-If a request is not approved, the specialist provides
+the above benefits.
+If a request is not approved, the specialist

-a letter of explanation to the requesting party.
-Specialists provide
+provides a letter of explanation to the requesting party.

-education and training to the public regarding reemployment assistance.
+Specialists provide education and training to the public

 The worksite modification consultants specialize in worksite modification

 and private rehabilitation counselor.
-Consultations can be on
+Consultations can be on-the-job

-the job site or by phone, helping the employer and worker redesign
+site or by phone, helping the employer and worker redesign worksites

-work sites and select appropriate equipment.
-The consultants write
+and selecting appropriate equipment.
+The consultants write and

 Consultants also provide education and training to the public

-The majority of a vocational reviewer's time is spent trying to
+The majority of vocational reviewers' time is spent trying to

 prevent disputes.
 They schedule and convene conferences with insurers,